 - You can integrate it with smart devices for remote monitoring and control.

-- It comes with a smart watering feature, which saves water and adapts to weather changes.
+- It has a smart watering feature, which saves water and adapts to weather changes.

 - Requires no hub for connection to the internet.